yesufh/solana-ecosystem-infra-case-study/README.md

 * **The FUD (Fear, Uncertainty, and Doubt) Camp:** This side (which I was initially in) "faded" the entry, convinced the risk of a systemic exploit was too high.
 * **The Opportunity Camp:** Some participants ignored the social noise, recognized the authenticity of the source, and captured a **90x return** from the moment It was tweeted to its eventual peak.

-**The Technical Takeaway:** I missed a life-changing expansion because I relied on **Social Sentiment as an Oracle**, which proved to be a "noisy" and unreliable data source.
-This was my introduction to the crypto ecosystem—a baptism by fire that taught me the "Logic Ceiling" of manual, emotion-driven trading.
-I realized that to succeed, I had to stop looking at tweets and start looking at the code.
+**The Technical Takeaway:** This experience served as my high-stakes introduction to the crypto ecosystem—a baptism by fire that demonstrated the "Logic Ceiling" of relying on social sentiment as an Oracle.
+Missing a massive expansion due to human bias and external noise taught me that in a 24/7 market, emotion-driven execution is a systemic vulnerability.

+Rather than discouraging me, this anomaly sparked a deep fascination with how these decentralized systems actually function.
+I realized that to find sustainable Alpha, I needed to look past the surface-level hype and understand the underlying mechanics of the network.
+This shift in perspective drove me to dive deeper into the space, eventually leading me away from the "noise" and toward the technical infrastructure that powers it all.

 <p align="center">
   <img src="assets/trump_tweets_coin.png" width="300" hspace="5">